 Use knee pads or a gardening pad.
-If kneeling or leaning down to the ground causes significant pain in your back or knees, consider using elevated planters to do your gardening.
-If kneeling on both knees causes discomfort in your back, try kneeling on one and keep the other foot on the ground.
+If kneeling or leaning down to the ground causes a lot of pain in your back or knees, try using elevated planters for your garden.
+If kneeling on both knees causes back discomfort, try kneeling on one and keep the other foot on the ground.

 5. Maintain good posture.

-Use good body mechanics when you pick something up or pull on something, such as a weed.
-Bend your knees, tighten your abdominals, and keep your back straight as you lift or pull things.
-Avoid twisting your spine or knees when moving things to the side; instead, move your feet or pivot on your toes to turn your full body as one unit.
+Use good body mechanics when you pick something up or pull weeds.
+Bend your knees, tighten your stomach muscles, and keep your back straight as you lift or pull.
+Avoid twisting your spine or knees when moving things to the side.
+Instead, move your feet or pivot on your toes to turn your whole body.

 6. Take breaks.

-If you haven't done gardening or other yard work in a while, plan to work in short stints, building in time for breaks before you start feeling aches and pains.
+If you haven't done gardening or other yard work in a while, plan to work in short stints.
+And set a timer to take short breaks before you start feeling aches and pains.

 7. Keep moving after you garden.

-End your gardening session with some gentle backward bending of your low back, a short walk and light stretching, similar to stretches done before starting.
+End your gardening session with some gentle backward bending of your low back.
+Take a short walk do light stretching.

-If your aches and pains aren't managed with these tips and discomfort lingers, a physical therapist can help.
+If you are not able to manage aches and pains with these tips and your discomfort lingers, a physical therapist can help.
 Learn about the benefits of physical therapy.